 There are a bunch of great LLC formation services out there, but a few truly stand out from the crowd.
 Here are three that we recommend:

 Reserving your perfect name gives you the peace of mind that you won’t lose it to anyone else, and you can prepare to form your LLC with renewed excitement.
-While this is just the first step, it’s an important one and when starting a business, you want to start off on the right foot.
+While this is just the first step, and an optional one, you want to start off on the right foot.

 And remember, if at any point you feel overwhelmed by the number of balls in the air, you can always enlist an LLC formation service to help.
 Either way, once you’ve got your name locked down, you’re on your way to a successful formation process and business future.